getggos/apps/README.md

 ## Microsoft Apps
 Install the Microsoft Store or other UWP apps on ggOS.

-Simply download the packages and open them.
+To download a package, right click on it and select Save Link As.

 NOTE: The Xbox app requires the Xbox Game Bar app, along with additional packages that must be installed from within the Xbox app itself.